 The Maruha Nichiro Group is engaged in business through a global supply chain with seafood products at the core.
 Its procurement activities and fisheries resources are closely related, and there are concerns regarding the many sustainability challenges in a broad value chain that cannot be resolved alone by a single company or the private sector.
 We believe that cooperation with competitors, governments, scientists, NPOs, and NGOs is essential to implement comprehensive initiatives in response to these concerns.
 For this reason, the Maruha Nichiro Group voluntarily participates in various such initiatives in Japan and overseas.

-Joining the United Nations Global Compact
+Participation in the United Nations Global Compact

 The protection of human rights and implementation of appropriate labor practices are essential for a company to build a sustainable supply chain.
 Since 2010, the Maruha Nichiro Group has participated in the United Nations Global Compact that compiles and requests support for the essential set of values of human rights, labor, the environment, and anti-corruption as 10 principles in all of its business activities in Japan and overseas.

-Joining the Clean Ocean Material Alliance (CLOMA)
+Participation in the Clean Ocean Material Alliance (CLOMA)

-Cooperation Aimed at the Preservation of Biodiversity
+Cooperation Aimed at the Biodiversity Conservation

 Maruha Nichiro Group is in accordance with the ideas of the Japan Business Federation's Biodiversity Declaration released in 2009, and has participated as a facilitation partner of the declaration since 2009.
 In addition, Maruha Nichiro supports the objectives of the activities of the Keidanren Nature Conservation Fund*, and it has donated to the fund every year.